MarcoPoloResearchLab/prompts/README.md

 - **Readable actions:** the copy control now uses the dark accent color in light theme for higher contrast and clarity.
 - **Sticky filters:** the tag chip bar stays affixed beneath the navbar so filters remain within reach while browsing.
 - **Notifications:** copy and share actions raise an event-scoped toast; no inline handlers or global mutations.
-- **Atmospheric feedback:** clicking any card emits a theme-aware bubble animation that fades after the interaction.
+- **Atmospheric feedback:** pressing the bubble like toggle emits a theme-aware bubble animation that fades after the interaction.

 ## Front-End Architecture